 A Few Examples

-As usual, let’s have a few examples to illustrate what you can do with an ANA round-the-world award.
+Let’s look at a few examples to illustrate the types of trips you can do with an ANA round-the-world award.

 Starting in Toronto, hop over to Zurich on Swiss via Montreal before continuing to Istanbul and spending a few days there.
-Then fly to Tokyo, use up a ground transfer by flying into Narita and out of Haneda, and return to Toronto on Air Canada business class leveraging Japan’s fuel surcharge regulations.
+Then fly to Tokyo, use up a ground transfer by flying into Narita and out of Haneda, and return to Toronto on Air Canada Signature Class.

 We’re only using three stopovers out of our allowance of eight, and the total distance clocks in at 17,209 miles.
 Looking at the award chart, we see that this would cost us 65,000 ANA miles in economy class or 105,000 ANA miles in business class.

-Clearly, there’s pretty significant value to be had in the ANA round-the-world award if you’re looking to visit both Europe and Asia in the same trip.
-After all, even if you were converting Canadian MR points into US MR points so that you could transfer them to ANA Mileage Club, you’d only need about 135,000 MR points to make that happen at the prevailing FX rate.
+Clearly, there’s significant value to be found in the ANA round-the-world award if you’re looking to visit both Europe and Asia in the same trip.
+After all, even if you were converting Canadian MR points into US MR points so that you could transfer them to ANA Mileage Club, you’d only need about 140,000 MR points to make that happen at the prevailing FX rate.

 2. Eight Stops Around the World

 This itinerary takes you to eight cities around the world and gives you an extended-length stopover in each one of them: Seoul, Taipei, Singapore, Perth, Bangkok, Kolkata, New Delhi, and Istanbul.
 The total distance clocks in at 24,997 miles, just shy of the 25,000-mile threshold, and so this trip would cost 100,000 ANA miles in economy class or 145,000 ANA miles in business class.

 Again, 145,000 miles is an absolute bargain.
 Even if you were to leverage Aeroplan’s stopover policy, you’d wind up with numerous bounds and a significantly higher cost in points.